yuliaivanytskyy/psy120l-final-report/README.md

 # psy120l-final-report

-# Project Title
-Developmental Experiences: Shaping Students’ Achievement Motivation and Self-Efficacy
+## Developmental Experiences: Shaping Students’ Achievement Motivation and Self-Efficacy

-# Research Question
-How do students’ developmental experiences impact self-efficacy and achievement motivation?
+This study examined how students’ developmental experiences impact self-efficacy and achievement motivation?

-# Research report was created in Quarto/R
+The research report was created using Quarto within R.

-# Report file is index.html
+The Report file is index.html

-# Data set is not included
+The data set is not included in the repository.